vbaghdas/guessing_game/README.md

 #### Description

 The goal of this project was to get our first introduction to using a React framework proceeding a previous project developed in plain JS that allows a user to guess a randomly generated number between 1 and 10,000.
 This project provided great experience in updating and saving state in React.
-Your lowest score is saved in local storage and displayed in the app.
+Your lowest score is also saved in local storage and displayed in the app if you ever decide to close it.

 ### Setup Instructions